The legal position of sex video agreements

 Third, the complexity and the enormity of the obligations that the actor had taken upon himself by agreeing to participate in a pornographic film, could never be overstated.
 The impact on the actor's right to privacy, right to personal data and rights to the intellectual property rights are hardly ever fully articulated to him.
 Prior to the days when broadband became widely available, many actors were led to believe that there will only be limited distribution of the films they took part in.

-Removing sex videos from the internet requires the actor to take a number of steps.
+Removing sex tapes from the internet by legal action requires the actor to take a number of steps.
 Apart from the obvious step of identifying all of the websites which have links to the videos, the performer should also try and identify individuals who hold copies and who tend to regularly upload the videos to the internet.

 In addition, it is important, whenever possible to get in touch with the sex film producer.
 The producer should, upon request, produce all available contracts, release forms and any other data that they hold about the performer.
 It does not matter that the film was made 10 or even 15 years ago.